cliftonwwyeager/finder/README.txt

 (__)(_/ \_)-' '-(_/ (_")  (_/(__)_) (__) (__) (__)  (__)

-Bash script to pull text from a files matching all instances of the variable
+Bash script to pull text from files matching all instances of a variable